{content}

 North Lincolnshire’s Independent Living Service provides information, advice and guidance to enable you to remain independent in your own home and stay well connected in your community.

 This service is open to everyone who may benefit from assistive technology.
 We work to support you to find practical solutions to help with daily living needs.
-The conversation will focus on daily living tasks to identify needs and strength-based solutions where equipment may be able to assist.
+We will talk to you about your daily life and focus on what you’re already doing well and see how equipment might enhance or support those strengths.

 The Independent Living Service provides opportunities to access and explore technology solutions.
 These include Telecare and digital solutions such as voice activated virtual assistants (for example Amazon’s ‘Alexa’).
 We can support by guiding you through examples of useful support websites including online marketplaces, local groups and services available locally.